LC-Linkous/tinySA_python/README.md

 ```

-## List of tinySA Ultra Commands and Their Library Commands
+## List of tinySA Ultra Commands and their Library Commands

-This list and the following list in the [List of All Library Commands](#list-of-all-library-commands) section have considerable overlap for documentation during development purposes.
+This list and the following list in the [Additional Library Commands](#additional-library-commands) section describe the functions in this library.

 This section is sorted by the tinySA (Ultra) commands, and includes:
 * A brief description of what the command does